 Emma Beryl swears by Farrow & Ball’s Elephant Breath.
 “It brings a rich sense of warmth to any space, but its gray undertones feel totally new and fresh,” she says.
 Renowned for its original inception by sought after British designer John Fowler, this taupe has made its way to bedrooms the world over.
 “It is the most perfect neutral taupe with a magenta undertone,” adds Decorist designer Jessica McCarthy, noting its earthy, yet romantic impact.

 Part of the Coastal Cool family by Sherwin-Williams, Vaquero also offers us Eider White, a taupe that scales almost gray.
 Soothing and laid back, it can play the charming supporting role to a whimsical space.
 If your style runs on the wild side, this is the perfect color to tame it.

 Farrow & Ball School House White

 Just barely bridging the space between taupe and cream, this shade was designed to be used as effortlessly as you would a white.
-Wallenstein tends to lean towards “softer and lighter hues,” when picking a taupe, and School House White satisfies just that task.
+Vaquero tends to lean towards “softer and lighter hues,” when picking a taupe, and School House White satisfies just that approach.